 If circular references are accumulated during the long period of work, this may result, for example, in the server cluster working process occupying the entire RAM or reaching a restart threshold.
 Another manifestation of a long-term accumulation of cyclic references can be that session data occupy all the space on the disk that hosts the storage.

 We have developed two tools that can help you detect circular references.
-We recommend using them only during debugging and testing, because they require considerable resources, which might adversely affect execution of 1C:Enterprise operations.
+We recommend using them only during debugging and testing because they require considerable resources, which might adversely affect the execution of 1C:Enterprise operations.

 This dialog box lists all the variables, for which circularity is detected.
 For each variable, all the cycles, in which it participates, are listed (in terms of 1C:Enterprise script).